Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-03-25-gai-is-the-best.md

 ##### Figure 2: Q&A on the topic of TPUs with an LLM.

 I know I could do more.
 I wonder if what is holding me back is a sense that this is somehow dishonest.
 I mean this partly in a very literal sense.
 I have a slightly irrational fear that _any_ interaction with GAI could result in some kind of plagiarism.
-This part of me is saying not to play with GAI at all.
-Like a present I’m not allowed to unwrap until I finish this MA.

 I also mean it partly in the more abstract sense that perhaps asking GAI a question somehow robs me of the knowledge I acquired.
 For example, I just revisited Gagné’s nine events of instruction for my research project.
 Does using an LLM to recall that information neuter my prior learning of this subject?

 ![GIF image illustrating a Q&A with an LLM on the topic of Gagné's nine events of instruction](https://github.com/Sterling-Cooper/Sterling-Cooper.github.io/blob/main/_assets/gai-gagne.gif?raw=true)

 ##### Figure 3: Q&A on the topic of Gagné with an LLM.

+## Changing How We Think

 The rational part of my brain knows that’s not true.
 Access to an LLM’s ability to recall and synthesise information is convenient, but that’s not a threat to deep learning.
 Deep learning is being able to relate ideas to previous knowledge and experience; deep learning is finding patterns and linking underlying principles; deep learning is being comfortable teaching others (Weigel 2001).
 Deep learning is as crucial as ever.
 Maybe more so.

 I imagine that people had similar reservations about the Internet.
 Nicholas Carr certainly raised concerns about the adverse effects of widespread Internet usage on cognition, memory, and concentration (Carr 2010).
 But history would say we had similar worries about [television](https://www.eastbaytimes.com/2004/12/30/we-used-to-fear-the-tvs-not-the-tv-programming/), [telephones](https://www.theatlantic.com/technology/archive/2015/09/when-the-telephone-was-dangerous/626742/)… and so on all the way back to the [printing press](https://www.ancientpages.com/2021/09/18/why-did-first-printed-books-scare-ancient-scholars-in-europe/).

-What lesson is in here?
 I have [changed my mind on GAI before](https://sterling-cooper.github.io/2024/03/18/gai-is-the-worst.html) and will no doubt change my mind again.
 Ultimately though, the fears that greeted each technological advancement so far have been largely unfounded.
 People adapt.
 Changing how the brain works and how we access and process information can be positive (Firth _et al._ 2019).
 We know all this.
 And we also know it’s normal to want to hold on to our way of thinking about things.
 The lesson is not to hold on too tight.

 ## References